 I live in my RV full-time.
 Do I need to look for specific features?

-Overall, full-timers will have twice the work in front of them as someone buying a traditional mattress, or those buying an RV mattress for occasional use: you have to find a mattress that will not only fit your RV itself, but also your lifestyle, unique needs, and preferences.
+Overall, full-timers will have twice the work in front of them as someone buying a traditional mattress or those purchasing an RV mattress for occasional use: you have to find a bed that will fit not only your RV itself but also your lifestyle, unique needs, and preferences.
 Consider the same factors you would if you were purchasing a mattress for a house.

 Do you sleep hot?

-If you tend to overheat easily or wake up in a pool of sweat, steer clear of memory foam.
-Even gel infusions and perforated designs can only do so much—and because RV mattresses tend to be thinner, the compression and density will be greater when you lie down…which means more heat will be trapped inside.
-Instead, look for latex foam, some polyurethane foams, hybrids, or innerspring models.
+If you tend to overheat quickly or wake up in a pool of sweat, steer clear of memory foam.
+Even gel infusions and perforated designs can only do so much—and because RV mattresses tend to be thinner, the compression and density will be more significant when you lie down…which means more heat will be trapped inside.
+Instead, look for latex foam, hybrids, or innerspring models.

 Do you sleep on your back, stomach, side, or a combination?

-Most back and stomach sleepers need a medium to firm mattress, while side sleepers need something softer to conform to their shoulders and hips, so their spine aligns properly.
+Most back and stomach sleepers need a medium to firm mattress, while side sleepers need something softer to conform to their shoulders and hips, so their spine aligns appropriately.

 How does your partner sleep?

-If you sleep on your back, but your partner sleeps on his or her side, a very firm or soft mattress is going to leave one of you sore come morning.
+If you sleep on your back, but your partner sleeps on their side, a very firm or soft mattress is going to leave one of you sore come morning.
 Consider a compromise with medium-firm models, which will provide both of you with adequate support and pressure relief.

 Will this mattress need to be moved frequently?

-Perhaps your bunk has storage underneath, or is actually a pullout Murphy or sofa bed.
-If so, a lighter weight mattress will be the easiest option to lift and reposition as needed.
+Perhaps your bunk has storage underneath or is a pullout Murphy or sofa bed.
+If so, a lighter-weight mattress will be the easiest option to lift and reposition as needed.

 Do you have any back or joint problems?

-It’s imperative that you choose a mattress with adequate support.
-Most people with back problems need firmer mattresses, such as innersprings; those with sore knees might prefer the comfort of memory foam.
+It would help if you chose a mattress with adequate support.
+Most people with back problems need firmer mattresses, such as innerspring; those with sore knees might prefer the comfort of memory foam.
 Latex and hybrids are good middle-ground choices, as well.

-At just over 50 lbs. (and shipped in a compressed roll), the Brentwood Home Bamboo RV mattress will be pretty easy in terms of set-up—but how will it sleep?
+At just over 50 lbs. (and shipped in a compressed roll), the Brentwood Home Bamboo RV mattress will be pretty straightforward in terms of set-up—but how will it sleep?

-This memory foam mattress is affordable for any home, but especially so for an RV (where multiple bunks often need to be outfitted at once).
-Even better is the fact this model comes in multiple sizes and thicknesses, so you can deck out every low-headroom loft and oddly shaped corner of your home on wheels.
+This memory foam mattress is affordable for any home, especially for an RV (where multiple bunks often need to be outfitted at once).
+Even better is the fact that this model comes in various sizes and thicknesses so that you can deck out every low-headroom loft and oddly shaped corner of your home on wheels.

-At under $200, the Serenia Sleep sounds too good to be true…and for some buyers, it will be.
-The design features only one layer, a solid 6” core of high-density foam.
-We expect it will sleep rather warmly overall, but might work well in guest bunks or kids’ beds, if nothing else.
+At under $200, the Serenia Sleep sounds too good to be true, and for some buyers, it will be.
+The design features only one layer, a solid 6-inch core of high-density foam.
+We expect it will sleep rather warmly overall but might work well in guest bunks or kids’ beds if nothing else.

-We don’t recommend the Serenia to those living in their RV full-time, or even folks who plan on traveling for a while (a summer road trip, for example): the solid 6” of foam just can’t sleep most people comfortably for that long, and you’ll probably find yourself replacing the whole thing pretty soon.
-But, for buyers who only plan on using their RV a few times a year, this budget-friendly bed might be perfect.
+We don’t recommend the Serenia to those living in their RV full-time or even those who plan on traveling for a while (a summer road trip, for example): the solid 6″ of foam can’t sleep most people comfortably for that long, and you’ll probably find yourself replacing the whole thing pretty soon.
+But, for buyers who only plan to use their RV a few times a year.

-This three-quarter mattress looks pretty odd—kind of like a square pancake, if we’re being honest—but it comes at an excellent price for such a uniquely shaped bed.
-The company also sells twin, full, and queen models in standard lengths, as well as a short queen and narrow king.
+If we’re honest, this three-quarter mattress looks pretty odd—kind of like a square pancake, but it comes at an excellent price for such a uniquely shaped bed.
+The company also sells twin, complete, and king-sized mattresses and a short queen and narrow king.

-If you’ve got the headroom in your RV’s bunk or loft, consider the 10” CoolBreeze from DynastyMattress.
-It boasts 4 specialized layers for contouring comfort and support, along with a medium-firmness that should suit all sleeping positions well.
+If you’ve got the headroom in your RV’s bunk or loft, consider the 10″ CoolBreeze from DynastyMattress.
+It boasts four specialized layers for contouring comfort and support, along with a medium-firmness that should suit all sleeping positions well.

-Other than its tendency to overheat (even with ventilation and gel, memory foam retains a decent amount of body heat), the perhaps ironically-named CoolBreeze is a great choice.
-We will concede that it seems to sleep cooler than other memory foam models—just not as much so as hybrids or innersprings.
-It offers optimized pressure relief and support, to keep your spine and joints happy come morning.
+Other than its tendency to overheat (even with ventilation and gel, memory foam retains a decent amount of body heat), the perhaps ironically-named CoolBreeze is an excellent choice.
+We will concede that it seems to sleep more relaxed than other memory foam models—just not as much so as hybrids or innerspring.
+It offers optimized pressure relief and support to keep your spine and joints happy come morning.

-There’s a reason innersprings still exist, and that’s because they distribute weight in an even way memory foam can’t do.
-What’s more, innersprings sleep much cooler than foam (memory, latex, or polyurethane) because they aren’t as dense.
-Unfortunately, they can’t relieve pressure points or contour to your body the way foam can—which is where hybrids, like the Zinus Sleep Master Deluxe, come into play
+There’s a reason innerspring still exist, and that’s because they distribute weight in an even way memory foam can’t do.
+What’s more, innerspring sleep is much more relaxed than foam (memory, latex, or polyurethane) because they aren’t as dense.
+Unfortunately, they can’t relieve pressure points or contour to your body the way foam can—which is where hybrids, like the Zinus Sleep Master Deluxe, come into play.

-Excellent support, unbeatable pressure relief, and superb motion isolation: can one mattress really deliver it all?
+Can one mattress deliver it all?
 In the case of this hybrid, we think the answer is yes.
-It will feel on the firmer side overall, but should prove comfortable for every sleeping position; side sleepers could add an additional pillow top or mattress pad, if desired, since this model’s definitely under most shoppers’ budgets.
+Overall, it will feel on the firmer side but should prove comfortable for every sleeping position; side sleepers could add a pillow top or mattress pad if desired since this model’s definitely under most shoppers’ budgets.

 The RV life isn’t for everyone, but for those who love the idea of packing up and heading out—whether it’s for a few weeks, months, or the rest of their lives—it’s pure heaven on wheels.
-When you wake up to a new and beautiful sight every day, the last thing you want is an aching back or groggy head; picking the best mattress for your RV is every bit as important as choosing one for a standard house.
+Picking the best mattress for your RV is every bit as important as choosing one for a standard house.
 We hope our buyer’s guide has been informative and helpful in your search for the best mattress to outfit your RV.